chr15m/pellet/README.md

 	/index.php?proxy=http://example.com/mysite.json

-Write the current user's state to the server.
+Write the current user's state to the server - must be valid JSON.

-	/index.php?state=this+is+a+string+containing+my+state
+	/index.php?state="this+is+a+string+containing+my+state"

-Read the current user's state from the server.
+Read the current user's state from the server - returns `nil` if no state yet written.

 	/index.php?state